tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 (He also posed a separate set of seven questions exploring "contractual or technical ways to structure digital assets so they function more like a consumer item and less like a security").

-Hinman noted two cases where he believed this was indeed possible:

-- "where there is no longer any central enterprise being invested in", e.g. purchases of the digital assets related to a decentralized enterprise or network; and
-- "where the digital asset is sold only to be used to purchase a good or service available through the network on which it was created", e.g. purchases of digital assets for a consumptive purpose.

-Hinman also noted that these questions are useful to consider when assessing the facts and circumstances surrounding offerings and sales of digital assets to determine "whether a third party - be it a person, entity or coordinated group of actors - drives the expectation of a return".
+Hinman noted that these questions are useful to consider when assessing the facts and circumstances surrounding offerings and sales of digital assets to determine "whether a third party - be it a person, entity or coordinated group of actors - drives the expectation of a return".
 If such a party does drive an expectation of a return on a purchased digital asset, i.e. priming purchasers' expectations, there is a greater likelihood that the asset will be deemed to